-The recent New York City premiere of the Off-Off-Broadway play Cedars slated for January 22 – February 1 at the world-renowned La MaMa Experimental Theatre, Lower East Side, featured actors Joan Henry, Wolfen de Kastro, John Scott Richardson, Alana LaMalice and Matt Langer.
+The 2015 New York City premiere of the Off-Off-Broadway play Cedars ran from January 22 – February 1 at the world-renowned La MaMa Experimental Theatre Club, Lower East Side.
+The play is a multi-disciplinary collage of poetry/prose text, masks, drumming, and music performed by five Native American actors.
+It draws adroitly on the talents of those actors – Wolfen de Kastro (Aztec/Huastec/Maya), Joan Henry (Cherokee/Nde’/Arawak), John Scott Richardson (Haliwa-Saponi/Tuscarora), Alana LaMalice (Dene/Cree) and Matt Langer (Dakota).

 Cedars is a passionate and raw play based on contemporary Native American poetry that weaves together dance, drums, prose and text.
 Performed by Native American actors and adapted & directed by June Prager, Cedars gives a 21st century face to the struggles of indigenous people, depicting their adaptation into modern-day society and celebrating Native American culture, enduring spirit and ultimate resilience.